Isgors/AutomationExample/README.md

-# API Automation
+# Test Automation
- Example of API automation using Kotlin, Spring, JBehave and Maven.
+ Example of API and web automation using Kotlin, Spring, JBehave, Selenium and Maven.